 In Notting Hill:

-To be at the heart of the carnival action, stay right in Notting Hill!
+To be at the heart of the carnival action, stay right in Notting Hill in one of our apartments!
 It’s one of the best neighborhoods in London even without the carnival thanks to its charming local cafes and pretty colorful streets.

 Near Notting Hill: